Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Doctor**

-    You gain :material-lightbulb-on: Proficiency in the Medicine skill.
+    You gain :trait-prof: Proficiency in the Medicine skill.
 If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Back On Your Feet**